 Avoid Outsourcing Issues: Clear Communication Expectations

 When it comes to potential outsourcing issues, many of them revolve around the lack of clear communication.
 Remote workers are especially subject to this potential because they are in a remote location where you won’t be crossing paths every single day in the office.
 You can avoid all of these outsourcing issues by setting up clear communication expectations from the beginning.
-You want to make it super clear to your new worker how to reach you, when to check in and what to do when they run into issues or have questions.
-You also want to set up review periods and let your new worker know in advance.
+You want to make it super clear to a new worker how to reach you, when to check in and what to do when they run into issues or have questions.
+You also want to set up review periods and let the new worker know in advance.

 Here are a few expectations to lay out from the beginning.